johan-socarras/EVE-NG-Networking-Labs/01-three-tier-enterprise-lan/README.md

 The network is divided into multiple sites and VLANs.
 Each site uses separate VLANs for management, data, servers, and isolated traffic.

-The lab focuses on building a scalable enterprise LAN design with routed uplinks, dynamic routing, and controlled management access.
+The lab focuses on building a multi-site enterprise LAN design with routed uplinks, local OSPF routing, static inter-site routing, VLAN segmentation, and controlled traffic from an isolated VLAN.

 ## Technologies Practiced

-* SSH management access
+* SSH management on routers and multilayer switches
-* CDP and LLDP
+* CDP
 * VLANs and 802.1Q trunks
-* VTP transparent/off mode
+* VTP off mode
-* Port Security
 * Voice VLAN preparation
 * Rapid-PVST
+* PortFast and BPDU Guard
 * Layer 3 routed ports
-* OSPF Area 0
+* OSPF Area 0 within each site
+* Static inter-site routing
-* Static default route
+* Static default routes
+* Extended ACL filtering

 ## Lab Goals